 If you’re on limited time and budget, the best thing to do is to explore your town.
 Nearly all cities have some history and attractions.
 Make a mind map of the things you would like to do or places you want to visit.
 You can take the local subway or your car for some exploration.

-Sunseekers coming from cold parts of the country yearn for the warm climate and sandy beaches.
-LA is a place where you will find all kinds of things to do and interesting neighborhoods to explore.
+If you are a sun-seeker, visit the warm climate and sandy beaches.
+Otherwise, find all kinds of things to do and interesting neighborhoods to explore.

 Here’s a list of places you must visit when in LA: